Fans return to PGA Tour this week in Bermuda while questions about safety persist

 Fans watch on the 18th tee during the final round of the 2019 Bermuda Championship.

-This week’s Bermuda Championship will be the first PGA Tour event to allow fans on site since the opening round of the Players Championship in mid-March because of the ongoing COVID-19 pandemic.
+This week’s Bermuda Championship will be the first PGA Tour event to allow general admission fans on site since the opening round of the Players Championship in mid-March because of the ongoing COVID-19 pandemic.
 Although the island paradise has had just 188 total cases of coronavirus and has only three current known cases, strict guidelines will be in place at the tournament—most notably a maximum of 500 spectators will be permitted on the grounds at Port Royal Golf Course each tournament day.

 There are other stringent protocols as well, including the requirement of anyone at the event getting tested seven days before arriving, then tested again upon arrival on the island while staying in their hotel room until receiving a negative test result.
 Masks will also be required for anyone in attendance.